-CCP VP total = (total AS of all on-map CCP units and units of pro-CCP cliques + number of CCP guerrilla bases) multiplied by 2.
+CCP VP total = (total AS (for Armor units count their Anti-Personal Strength) of all on-map CCP units and units of pro-CCP cliques + number of CCP guerrilla bases) multiplied by 2.

-- 2.1.4 WA Victory Points: The WA enter play on Turn 18.
-From then on, they earn VPs as follows during the End of Turn Phase of each turn: - +5 No Japanese units within India - +2 No Japanese units within Burma - +1 Less than 3 Replacement Points (RP) were used to replace eliminated BC units during the turn
+2.1.4 - WA Victory Points: The WA enter play on Turn 18.
+From then on, they earn VPs as follows during the End of Turn Phase of each turn:

+- +5 No Japanese units within India

+- +2 No Japanese units within Burma

+- +1 Less than 3 Replacement Points (RP) were used to replace eliminated BC units during the turn